7 Easy World Travel Tips

 Here are a few easy world travel tips that will make your adventures more fulfilling, cheaper, and more like what you’ve always imagined travel should be.

 1. Smile at the world and the world will smile back at you.
 Seriously, far too many people don’t smile.
-A smile invites people to help you.
+A smile invites people to interact with you.

 2. Let people help you.
 I know, you want to be a rugged traveler that doesn’t need anyone.
 The truth is though that one way human beings build relationships is through helping each other.
 Let someone help you find a place, accept the offer of a stranger, ask for help when you need it.